 Language Requirement

 A sound reading knowledge of one modern language other than English and French is required.
-Such reading knowledge must be certified by the student passing a reading examination in the language.
+Such reading knowledge must be certified by the student passing a reading examination in the language or by passing coursework either at CU or prior to arrival on campus equivalent to a fourth semester (2120 at CU) college course.
 The examination normally consists of a timed translation of a literary text or a text dealing with literature (e.g., literary criticism).
 A dictionary is permitted.
 This language should be relevant to the student's academic program.

 Examination/PhD Comprehensive Examination